chengjl19/PAL/README.md

 Our persona extractor is trained using the dataset, PersonaChat, see our paper for details on how to do this. <br> The training code is located in the `persona_extractor` path, where `process_bart_df` is the training data preprocessing code and `train_bart` is the training code.

+Our data is from parlai (https://github.com/facebookresearch/ParlAI/tree/main/projects/personachat) and you can download it from here (https://drive.google.com/drive/folders/1-lnO2xi9YLr82VdcF5oVlQClHsRnn9EP?usp=sharing).

 To run this code, just put the PersonaChat dataset under this path and
 ```python
 python process_bart_df.py